5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 When people look to adopt a small reptile pet, leopard geckos are often the first that come to mind.

 A 20-gallon reptile tank will provide plenty of room for a leopard gecko.
-This small reptile also finds comfort in a smaller 10-gallon enclosure, even after including decor and other equipment.
-Just keep in mind that because they’re terrestrial, the length of the enclosure will be more important than the height.
+This small reptile also finds comfort in a smaller 10-gallon enclosure, even after the decor and other equipment are added.

 2) Green Anole